 Acupuncture is a natural, effective and safe therapy that has stood the test of time for thousands of years.
 Traditional Chinese Medicine (TCM) is a complete medical system of which acupuncture is one part.
 The goal of acupuncture is to establish a healthy balance within the patient, by stimulating the bodies self-healing abilities and regulating the flow of Qi (pronounced "chee").
 Qi (aka "energy") is essential for the optimal functioning of a person as a whole.
-As the body and its Qi are guided more into balance, the patient experiences more vibrant health, on all levels (physical/mental/emotional/spiritual).
+As the body and its Qi are guided more into balance, the patient experiences more vibrant health, on all levels (physical/mental/ emotional/spiritual).

 Generally speaking, acupuncture is tolerated exceptionally well and is a very relaxing experience, with virtually no unpleasant side effects.
 Your practitioner uses a minimal needle approach and is known for her incredibly gentle style of acupuncture.
+You may also opt for non-needle treatment of acupuncture points as an alternative (please see "Treatment Options" below).

 Areas of Expertise